Live or Dead: The García File

 Live or Dead: The García File (Spanish: Vivo o muerto: el expediente García) is a 2024 Peruvian political thriller film directed by Jorge Prado and written by Úrsula Vilca.
 It stars Stephany Orúe, Sergio Galliani, and Merly Morello, based on the story of the suicide of former Peruvian president Alan García Pérez.
 It premiered on April 18, 2024, in Peruvian theaters.

 Synopsis

-In a whirlwind of uncertainty surrounding the alleged suicide of former president Alan García, intrepid journalist Carmen Ríos embarks on a frantic investigation aimed at unraveling the enigma surrounding the issue, seeking to answer the great question that continues to resonate in the minds of the entire Peruvian nation: Does Alan García persist among the living or has he been swallowed by the darkness of death?
+Following the alleged suicide of Alan García, journalist Carmen Ríos investigates the case to uncover whether he truly died or is still alive.

 Cast

 The film stars Stephany Orúe, Sergio Galliani, and Merly Morello, and features the participation of Peruvian veteran actor Luis Ángel Pinasco.